katerinabakratsa/TaskManagementSystem/README.md

 ## User Guide 📝

 ### Launching the Application
-- Run the `Main` class or the respective class containing the `main()` method.
+- Run the `Main` class or or any other class containing the `main()` method.

 ### Main Screen
-- At the top, you will see a summary (number of tasks, how many have been completed, etc.).
+- The top section displays a summary (number of tasks, how many have been completed, etc.).
 - The main area includes tabs/forms/buttons for:
   - **Task Management** (add, edit, delete)
   - **Category Management** (add, rename, delete)